SEIR-7-06/recipe-app-state/README.md

 <br/>

 <details>
-  <summary>Hungry for More</summary>
+  <summary>Hungry for More: React Hooks</summary>

   In 2019, React introduced [**React Hooks**](https://reactjs.org/docs/hooks-intro.html), which allow us to add state to a **Functional Component** and allows us to not use classes.

-  Most companies won't necessarily convert their existing React codebase to using **Functional Components**.
-And for this reason **Class-based components** for adding state in React is still very prominent in the industry and something you will want to be familiar with.
+  Most companies won't be converting their entire existing React codebase to using **Functional Components**.
+Often times companies use React Hooks for new projects.
+And for this reason **Class-based components** for adding state in React is still very prominent in the industry. **Class-based components** are something you will want to be familiar with and you will encounter in interview settings if you are going for a React position.
 </details>

 <br/>

 ## Creating a Function to Update State

+Alright, we're storing the current category Index in state, however, at this point we still have to change it manually.
 We'll want a function that we can call that will update our component's state for us.

 Create an arrow function called `updateCategoryIndex` in the `MainPage` component right under where we set up our component's state.
 We'll discuss in more detail why we are using an arrow function here.